jonnyleealas/jonnyleealas/README.md

 Here are some tidbits:
 ```
-- 🔭 I’m currently working API with OAuth .
+- 🔭 I’m currently working on React applications.
-- 🤔 I’m looking for help with Jest testing .
+- 🤔 I recently learned how to solve a rubik's cube!
 - 💬 Ask me about music, tacos, selvedge denim, and all the internet stuff.
 ```